K. Krishnasamy: Tamil Nadu State Legislative Assembly Elections Contested

+Lok Sabha Elections Contested

 Controversy

 When Krishnaswamy was asked at a press conference in May 2019 about his stance in the Bhartiya Janata Party's projects, including NEET and hydrocarbon exploration and the explanation for his failure in Tenkasi elections, Krishnaswamy claimed that the journalist who asked the question had further intentions and proceeded on to ask him what caste the journalist belonged to.
 When asked why the journalist's caste was discussed when he was just doing his job of posing questions, Krishnasamy said, "The reporter kept repeating the same question.
 What's wrong with asking for one's caste?
 Is there no caste among all of you?
 "This led to a heated debate between him and the mediapersons, causing a controversy.